kevva/scroll-past/readme.md

 # scroll-past

-> Return a promise when any element is scroll past
+> Return a Promise when any element is scroll past

 ## Install

 ```
-$ npm install --save scroll-past
+$ npm install scroll-past
 ```